SolidLabResearch/WhatsInAPod/content/5_conclusion.md

 seems to act as a proxy for a more fundamental concept, namely a permissioned, hybrid knowledge graph that accommodates data as well as documents.
-In our proposed graph-centric interpretation, document interfaces such as those that exist today are considered specialized views of an underlying richer source of truth, affording more flexibility—and hence independence—in how multiple apps can interact with the same graph data.
+Our proposed graph-centric interpretation put this concept at the heart of each pod, and considers document interfaces such as those that exist today as specialized views of an underlying richer source of truth.
+This affords more flexibility—and hence independence—in
+how multiple apps can interact with the same graph data.
 Crucially,
-this also broadens the solution space for innovation.
+this also broadens the solution space to tackle interoperability challenges.
 We are no longer confined to working around inherent LDP-level problems, but can create solutions at the knowledge graph level and mint associated API views tailored to the needs and constraints